Contact Us

 The Bachelor of Arts in Biblical Counseling (BABC) is designed to equip men and women with the principles and procedures of biblical counseling.

-The Master’s University offers a comprehensive online Bachelor’s degree in Biblical Counseling designed to equip students with the skills and knowledge to provide biblically-based counseling in various ministry and professional settings.
+The Master’s University offers a comprehensive online Bachelor’s degree in Biblical Counseling, designed to equip students with the skills and knowledge to provide biblically-based counseling in various ministry and professional settings.
 The program is fully online, allowing students to study at their own pace from anywhere in the world.
+Unlike many online Christian counseling programs that incorporate secular psychology, this program is grounded in the authority and sufficiency of Scripture, ensuring a Christ-centered approach to counseling.

 Courses